goonode/mogo/README.md

 }
 ```

-Then just create a new instance of `bongo.Connection`, and make sure to handle any connection errors:
+Then just call the `Connect` func passing the config, and make sure to handle any connection errors:

 ```go
 connection, err := bongo.Connect(config)